mutationpp/Mutationpp/docs/getting-started.md

 ### Computing physicochemical properties

 Once we have set the state of the mixture, we can proceed to compute a variety of thermochemical properties of the gas.
-For example, here are few properties computed with the state set in the previous section.
+For example, here are a few properties computed with the state set in the previous section.

 **Code**
 ```c++